 SCRS/2021/P/017 Presentation provided complimentary analysis results of the vector-autoregressive spatiotemporal model (VAST) model related to the Joint LL index (SCRS/2021/052).
 Two types of indices, an age aggregated index and an age-specific index (age 2, 3, 4, and 5+), were developed using only the Japanese longline data.
-This work was originally a part of the joint index but the development of the VAST model had faced a convergence problem for the size aggregated index, thus the results of the VAST model and the age specific model, considering the combination of catchability covariates and a vessel effect.
+This work was originally a part of the joint index but the development of the VAST model had faced a convergence problem for the size aggregated index, thus the results of the VAST model were not included in the paper of the Joint LL index.
+There were three models tested for each age aggregated model and the age specific model, considering the combination of catchability covariates and a vessel effect.
 Three age aggregated models did not converge to a solution, while three age specific models did converge but one model showed a large estimated standard error of index.
 The time series of size (age)-specific indices showed reasonable one-year lag between adjacent age index for some peaks, but other peaks could not be traced.
 Size segregation was observed in the geographic distribution of mean predicted log density, by fish size category from 1975 to 2019.